tqtezos/stablecoin/docs/specification.md

 - The operation must follow permission policies described above.

-- Sender must be a minter and must have a sufficient amount of funds to be destroyed.
+- Fails with `NOT_MINTER` if the sender is not a minter.

+- Fails with `INSUFFICIENT_BALANCE` if the sender does not have enough tokens to burn.

 - A minter with 0 minting allowance is allowed to burn tokens.